CRISPRlab/CRISPRdisco/README.md

 # Testing

-After instalation, you should be able to run `disco --help` (or `./disco --help` for the docker versios
+After installation, you should be able to run `disco --help` (or `./disco --help` for the docker versions

-for the docker instalation menthod, you can run `./test.sh` to see an example of input and output.
+for the docker installation method, you can run `make test` or `./test.sh` to compare example input and expected output.

 # Filetree

 to run dockerised CRISPRdisco or dockerised jupyter notebooks